sunkor/home-sensor/readme.md

 - Node.js 18 (to run services locally without Docker)
 - Twilio account credentials (Account SID, Auth Token, and a sending number)
 - SendGrid API key and sender details
-- API key for a weather provider such as OpenWeatherMap
+- API key for a weather provider such as WeatherAPI

 ### Environment variables
 Sample `.env.example` files are available in the service directories.
 Copy one